-In the late morning we return to Calama for an early light lunch before taking our flight to Santiago.
-We stay at the Holiday Inn at the airport, conveniently located for our flight tomorrow morning.
+After an early lunch, we return to Calama to take our flight to Santiago.
+We will stay at the Holiday Inn at the airport, conveniently located for our flight tomorrow morning.
 (Overnight Santiago Airport) BL

 Torres Del Paine - 3 nights